-Claim: Senator John Kerry made disparaging remarks after viewing President Ronald Reagan's casket.
+Claim: John Kerry made disparaging remarks after viewing Ronald Reagan's casket as the former president's body lay in repose at his presidential library.

 I FOUND THIS QUOTE FROM KERRY.
 I HOPE NONE OF YOU WERE GOING TO VOTE FOR HIM, BUT IF YOU WERE, THINK ABOUT WHAT HE IS SAYING.
 ESPECIALLY THE LAST LINE, "RECLAIM OUR COUNTRY FROM THE CHURCH GOERS".
 WOW!!!!